bytebase/bytebase.com/content/docs/tutorials/api-permission.md

 integrations: General, API
 level: Advanced
 estimated_time: '40 mins'
-description: "Learn how to use the Bytebase API to monitor database permissions, including user access and database accessibility."
+description: 'Learn how to use the Bytebase API to monitor database permissions, including user access and database accessibility.'
 ---

 Bytebase is a database DevOps and CI/CD tool designed for developers, DBAs, and platform engineering teams.
-While it offers an intuitive GUI for managing database schema changes and access control, some teams may want to integrate Bytebase into their existing DevOps platforms using the Bytebase API.
+While it offers an intuitive GUI for managing database schema changes and access control, some teams may want to integrate Bytebase into their existing DevOps platforms using the [Bytebase API](/docs/api/overview/).

 ![before-after](/content/docs/tutorials/api-permission/api-permission.webp)